bburns/neomem-web/README.md

 # Neomem

-A document/database information manager
+A document/database information manager / personal wiki

 ## About

-Spreadsheets are good for tabular information, not free-form notes - while documents are good for free-form notes, not tabular information.

-Need something that combines both, and makes it easy to switch between them - have different views of the same information.
+Spreadsheets are good for tabular information, while documents are good for free-form notes.
+Would like something that combines both, and makes it easy to switch between them - have different views of the same information.

-For instance, tasks can have short properties like name, timeframe, order, estimate, actual - while also having a free-form notes area.They can be viewed in a table, or switch to a document view to edit the notes with headers.
+For instance, tasks can have short properties like name, timeframe, order, estimate, actual, which fit well in a table - while also having a free-form notes.
+So tasks could be viewed in a table, or a document view to edit the notes with headers.

 Tables and documents could be sorted, filtered, and grouped as needed.

-Other views would be possible for the same underlying information - outline, chart, map, calendar, kanban, etc. Multiple views could be visible at the same time.
+Other views would be possible for the same underlying information - outline, chart, map, calendar, kanban.
+Multiple views could be visible at the same time.

 A console view would allow traversal, querying, and manipulation of items in a text console.

+All views would be developed as plugins for a base user interface.

+The backend can connect to multiple data sources, which would also be supported through plugins.

 ## Goals

 - document, table, and outline views of same information
-- all views are plugins - document, table, outline, map, calendar, kanban, chart, console, etc
+- all views are plugins - document, table, outline, map, calendar, kanban, chart, console
 - plugin ecosystem for views and data sources - free/paid
-- open source, with free/paid hosting plans
+- open source, with free to paid hosting plans
-- console view allows text commands via JavaScript or other languages
+- console view allows text commands via JavaScript, SQL, or other languages

 ## Use Cases